meshcloud/meshcloud-docs/docs/meshstack.how-to.manage-partner-level-permissions.md

 ## Pre-Requisites

-- Permissions: Your user needs the Partner Admin role in the Partner Customer to assign other users administration and/or privileged roles
+- Permissions: Your user needs the Partner Admin role in the Partner Workspace to assign other users administration and/or privileged roles

 ## Step to Step Guide